olexiy86/bellabeat/README.md

 # Wellness

+## About this project
 This case study is my capestone project of Google Data Analytics Certificate.

-## Busuness task
- analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices.
-Choose one Bellabeat product to apply these insights to in your presentation.
-These questions will guide your analysis:
+Main task of the project is to analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices and apply these insights into one Bellabeat product.
+Discovered insights will help guide marketing strategy for the company.

+**A clear statement of the business task:**
+Explore user’s data (Fitbit) to identify trends and patterns in daily activities and identify key wellness indicators of healthy lifestyle.

+**Questions:**
-1. What are some trends in smart device usage?
+ - What are some trends in smart device usage?
-2. How could these trends apply to Bellabeat customers?
+ - What specific metrics indicate a more active lifestyle?
-3. How could these trends help influence Bellabeat marketing strategy?
+ - How could these trends impact Bellabeat marketing strategy?